rbrother/articles/i-like-coding-agents/article.md

-# Why do I like Programming, The next chapter: AI Coding Agents
+# Why do I like Programming, Part 2: The AI Coding Agents

 ![Coding with robots](coding-happily-with-robots.jpg
 )